Employment Lawyers in Portland, Oregon

 Compensation for Sexual Harassment

-When you meet with a trusted employment lawyer in Portland, he or she can review your situation to determine what happened, the damages you suffered and compensation and other remedies you may be owed.
+When you meet with a trusted labor law lawyer in Portland, he or she can review your situation to determine what happened, the damages you suffered and compensation and other remedies you may be owed.

 The remedies available may depend on the type of claim you file, whether it is with the Equal Employment Opportunity Commission (EEOC), BOLI or a civil lawsuit.
 However, some common forms of compensation for sexual harassment/assault victims can include: